 About the International Activities Committee

-The International Activities Committee (IAC) at the University of Nevada, Reno encourages the international interests of the faculty and promotes the internationalization of the campus curriculum through activities, programs, research, and international collaborations.
-Members of the committee are appointed by the Vice Provost and serve on the committee for three years.
+The International Activities Committee (IAC) at the University of Nevada, Reno encourages the international interests of the faculty and promotes the internationalization of the campus and curriculum through activities, programs, research, and international collaborations.
+Members of the committee are appointed by the Vice Provost and serve on the committee for one year.
 In addition, there are standing committee members who represent internationally oriented offices and programs at the university, including the Office of International Students & Scholars, the Intensive English Language Center, the University Studies Abroad Consortium, the International Affairs program, and the Northern Nevada International Center.
 The committee receives funding from the administration and distributes funds annually through a competitive International Activities Grant process.
 Faculty interested in serving on the IAC should contact the Vice Provost, Joe Cline or the committee chair, Prof. Berch Berberoglu.

 The International Activities Committee drives the development of a globally focused campus community by: